joshbalfour/node-cognitive-services/README.md

 ##### Description

-<p>Smooths and stabilizes a video.  <br/>&bull;  The supported input video formats include MP4, MOV, and WMV.
-Video file size should be no larger than 100MB. <br/>&bull;  Stabilization is optimized for small camera motions, with or without rolling shutter effects (e.g. holding a static camera, and walking with a slow speed). <br/>&bull;  Both width and height of the input video must be even numbers. <br/>&bull;  The resolution of the input video should be less than or equal to 2160P (4K, 3840 X 2160). <br/>&bull; Output files are deleted after 24 hours.</p>
+Smooths and stabilizes a video.  &bull;  The supported input video formats include MP4, MOV, and WMV.
+Video file size should be no larger than 100MB. &bull;  Stabilization is optimized for small camera motions, with or without rolling shutter effects (e.g. holding a static camera, and walking with a slow speed). &bull;  Both width and height of the input video must be even numbers. &bull;  The resolution of the input video should be less than or equal to 2160P (4K, 3840 X 2160). &bull; Output files are deleted after 24 hours.

 ##### Parameters